Jahan Tum Le Chalo

-Jahan Tum Le Chalo is a 1999 Indian Hindi language film directed by Desh Deepak with music by Vishal Bhardwaj and lyrics by Gulzar.
+Jahan Tum Le Chalo is a 1999 Indian Hindi language film directed by Desh Deepak.
+The music was composed by Vishal Bhardwaj and the lyrics were written by Gulzar.

 Plot

 Shantanu Arya is a glamour photographer and a thorough womanizer.
 Namrata Shorey is a journalist and is quite amazingly in love with Shantanu even though she knows about his womanising ways.
 All her requests for marriage fall on deaf ears, as Shantanu consistently avoids commitment of any sort.
 Slowly she starts getting tired of his wayward ways and starts questioning her own thinking.
-Suddenly a young, rich man, Aakash enters her life and provides her the much-needed respite from her mundane lifestyle.
-Aakash is apparently in love with her.
+Suddenly a young, rich man, Akash enters her life and provides her the much-needed respite from her mundane lifestyle.
+Akash is apparently in love with her.
 But Namrata reminds him of their age difference and the fact that she has given herself tan aur man se to Shantanu.
-Meanwhile, sensing the growing proximity of Aakash and Namrata and getting rebukes from other girls, Shantanu finally agrees for the marriage.
-Namrata does a long wait for Shantanu at wedding place but he doesn't reach there till late night and finally as she exits from there, she finds Aakash there and at last, she accepts him.
+Meanwhile, sensing the growing proximity of Akash and Namrata and getting rebukes from other girls, Shantanu finally agrees for the marriage.
+Namrata does a long wait for Shantanu at wedding place but he doesn't reach there till late night and finally as she exits from there, she finds Akash there and at last, she accepts him.